Human Development Counseling (HDC)

 HDC 524.
 Career/Lifestyle Counseling.
 3 Hours.

 Relates data from personality-based and developmental models of career choice to achieving a satisfying career/lifestyle.
 Includes information about occupational, technological, and educational resources, needs of special populations, goals of guidance and counseling, and techniques of career/lifestyle decision making.
-Course Information: Prerequisite: HDC 501.
+Course Information: Prerequisites: HDC 501.

 HDC 525.
 Alcoholism and Substance Abuse.
 3 Hours.